Software Engineering | System Design Strategy

-- If any pre-existing code needs to be understood, organised and pieced together.
+- If any pre-existing code needs to be understood, organized, and pieced together.

 - It is common for the project team to have to write some code and produce original programs that support the application logic of the system.